Carbide: Allylides

+Due to its higher lattice energy, Mg2C3 is much more stable than Li4C3.
+For example, only the latter of the two reacts explosively with bromine.

+"Lithiocarbons"

+Few perlithiated analogues of hydrocarbons are known. butyllithium replaces alkyne hydrogens at both the terminal and propargylic positions.
+Thus propyne, pentadiyne, and diacetylene have all been perlithiated.

 Covalent carbides

 Carbides of silicon and boron are described as "covalent carbides", although virtually all compounds of carbon exhibit some covalent character.
 Silicon carbide has two similar crystalline forms, which are both related to the diamond structure.
 Boron carbide, B_{4}C, on the other hand, has an unusual structure which includes icosahedral boron units linked by carbon atoms.
 In this respect boron carbide is similar to the boron rich borides.
 Both silicon carbide (also known as carborundum) and boron carbide are very hard materials and refractory.
 Both materials are important industrially.
 Boron also forms other covalent carbides, such as B_{25}C.